 With elections ahead, Virginia Republicans look to widen General Assembly's power

-Speaker of the House William J. Howell, R-Stafford, listened to debate Friday as the House met in the state Capitol in Richmond.
+House of Delegates Speaker Bill Howell, R-Stafford, listens to debate as the House met in the State Capitol in Richmond, VA Friday, Feb.
+3, 2017.

 Start the conversation, or Read more at Martinsville Bulletin.